wlanboy/goservice/README.md

 # goservice
-Golang Rest service with Postgresql backend
+Golang Rest service with Postgresql backend and Spring Cloud Config Server support

 # using
 - "os"